by John Lindner

 Founder and Chief Creative Officer

 Large firms tend to be overly focused on growth to cover their huge overhead.
-When I was creative director at a 150 person firm, I headed a pitch team that would travel across the country presenting campaigns to prospective clients.
+When I was a creative director at a 150-person firm, I headed a pitch team that would travel across the country, presenting campaigns to prospective clients.
 Thoughtful, inventive campaigns, when sold, would be handed off to the “B team” to execute, inevitably losing their luster, along with passion and creativity.
 The original pitch team, meanwhile, had moved on to the next hot prospect.

 A large firm may be adept at producing slick creative, but unless you are a mammoth client, I have found that it is hard to maintain mindshare.
 This explains why the average tenure of most clients at large advertising agencies is less than half of what it was two decades ago.

 You would think the obvious solution would be to go small, but that too has its perils.
 With a too-small firm or freelance creative, large marketing initiatives can easily swamp resources.
 Further, an illness or unexpected absence can grind marketing projects to a halt.
 While you might have great mindshare with a one-person firm, bandwidth limitations may make them a poor choice.
 You’re also more likely to face creative and strategic limitations with a freelancer since their pool of experience and insight is limited to themselves.

 What is an ideal size?